Strong commitment to renewable technologies

 This solution then enters a heat exchanger where the heat from the antifreeze solution is transferred and heats up pure water.
 The unit that makes this happen is powered by electricity and for every 1 unit of electricity we put in we get about 4 units worth of power.

-All our cottages are heated by ground source heat pumps, as we developed more cottages we added more and now have 4 – all from the only UK manufacturer of heat pumps.
+All our cottages are heated by ground source heat pumps, as we developed more cottages we added more and now have 4 – all from a UK manufacturer of heat pumps Kensa.

 These heat pumps take heat from under the fields surrounding the cottages and ensure that all the cottages are cosy for your stay, all the cottages have full central heating most of it is underfloor but a few rooms in the Forge and Stables use radiators.